With legal reforms, China wants less interfering in cases, fewer death penalty crimes

 Changes to the judicial system will be constrained by the lack of political reform such as greater room for freedom of expression, said Jiang Ping, the former deputy director of the National People's Congress Law Committee.

-"Because the judicial system is tied to the political system, if there is no real political reform, the reforms to the judicial system cannot be fully realised," he said.
+"Because the judicial system is tied to the political system, if there is no real political reform, the reforms to the judicial system cannot be fully realized," he said.

 (Editing by Ian Geoghegan)